nfriedly/nfriedly.com/src/documents/projects/000-069-set-cookie-header-parser.html.md

 Most Set-Cookie headers are straightforward to parse, but the HTTP spec allows for headers to be combined into a single comma-separated string, which adds some significant complexity to parsing.

-set-cookie-parser is well-tested and widely deployed both in apps and as a dependency in other over 100 other libraries with over 1 million monthly downloads.
+set-cookie-parser is well-tested and widely deployed both in apps and as a dependency in over 100 other libraries with over 1 million monthly downloads.

-This library was initially part of [unblocker](https://github.com/nfriedly/node-unblocker), but was spun off due to it's complexity and gnereral usefullness.
+This library was initially part of [unblocker](https://github.com/nfriedly/node-unblocker), but was spun off due to its complexity and general usefulness.